 Well, the only problem is that I just LOVE sweets.
 I didn’t eat them 24/7.
 But I did like to indulge once and a while or maybe a bit more than that.

-So, one day I decided to try making a cheese cake using stevia instead of sugar.
-I made the crust out of crushed pecans, a little butter and some agave syrup.
+So, one day I decided to try making a cheesecake using stevia instead of sugar.
+I made the crust out of crushed pecans, a little butter and some coconut palm sugar.
 I topped the cheesecake with a raspberry sauce that I made using raspberries and also stevia to sweeten it.
 It came out great.
 My husband and I loved it.
 It was surprisingly good.
 Later, for a dinner party, I made it again to test it out with others, and it was a big hit with my guests.
 So I knew I was onto something.

 I have since done a lot more research into various natural sweeteners and now bake using low glycemic alternatives to sugar.
-These include stevia, monk fruit, coconut palm sugar, agave and molasses – all organic of course.
+These include stevia and monk fruit, and sometime small amounts of coconut palm sugar and/or molasses – all organic of course.

 With stevia and monk fruit particularly, it took some work to find sources of these that were what they said they were.
 A high percentage of stevia on the market is actually 99% sugar alcohol and less than 1% stevia.
 At the same time, some of the versions of pure stevia did not taste very nice.
 So it has taken some work to build up a small arsenal of truly healthy sweeteners that actually taste good.

 Meanwhile, as my husband is gluten intolerant, I had been experimenting with alternatives to regular wheat flour.
 As a result, I discovered some really neat flours that were gluten free.
-Some were not made from grains at all, but rather nuts, seeds, beans or even coconut – such as quinoa flour, garbanzo bean flour, almond flour, milled flaxseed and coconut flour.
-All very low in carbs.
+Some were not made from grains at all, but rather nuts, seeds, beans or even coconut – such as almond flour made from soaked or sprouted almonds, milled flaxseed and coconut flour.
+There are also amaranth, quinoa and garbanzo bean flours that I use at times.
+All of these are grain free and very low in carbs.

 With all of these incredible discoveries, I started making up and testing recipes for different desserts using these alternative flours and natural sweeteners.
 The first ones were almost inedible – too bitter, too dry, too crumbly, too dense, etc. But as I continued to work over the recipes and refine them, I gradually perfected them into what I now call “Sin Free Desserts”.